Derek Jackson

 Derek received his J.D. from the University of Virginia School of Law, where he was a Hardy Cross Dillard Scholar and Production Editor of the Journal of Law and Politics.
 He received a B.A., magna cum laude, in Philosophy & Government and Politics from the University of Maryland.

-Derek Jackson is an associate in Cohen & Gresser’s Washington, D.C. office.
-His practice focuses on disputes in the areas of antitrust, commercial litigation,…
+Derek Jackson is an associate in Cohen & Gresser’s Washington, D.C. office and a member of the firm’s Antitrust & Competition and Litigation &…

 Education